kyverno/website/content/en/docs/Writing policies/verify-images.md

 The `imageVerify` rule can be combined with [auto-gen](/docs/writing-policies/autogen/) so that policy rule checks are applied to Pod controllers.

 The `attestors` declaration specifies one or more ways of checking image signatures or attestations.
-The `attestors.count` specifies the requires count of attestors in the `entries` list that must be verified.
-By default, and when not specified, the all attestors are verified.
+The `attestors.count` specifies the required count of attestors in the `entries` list that must be verified.
+By default, and when not specified, all attestors are verified.

-Here is a sample image verification policy:
+Here is a sample image verification policy which ensures an image from the `ghcr.io/kyverno/test-verify-image` repository, using any tag, is signed with the corresponding public key as defined in the policy:

 ```yaml
 apiVersion: kyverno.io/v1